PeiwenSun2000/Region-Attention-Networks-for-Pose-and-Occlusion-Robust-Facial-Expression-Recognition/README.md

 ```

 ## Usage
-Affer all the pre-generated files is done.
+After all the pre-generated files is done.

 ```
 python train_attention_rank_loss.py